Friendship Oncology Specialists

 - Veterinarians wishing to refer or discuss cases may call directly at 202.567.2080, and this number may also be provided to pet owners for scheduling purposes.

 - We kindly request that all medical records and imaging be emailed to email@example.com in advance of appointments.
-Currently, our office hours are Monday-Thursday from 8am-5pm.
+Currently, our office hours are Monday-Friday from 8am-5pm.